On existence of solutions to non-convex minimization problems: Implications for Nonconvex Problems

 Now consider problem~\eqref{eq-constrained-func-ineq-prob} where each $g_j$ is a convex polynomial.
-As a corollary of Theorem~\ref{thm-nonconvex-functional1}, we have the following result which extends Theorem~3 in~\cite{Belousov_Klatte_2002}, where $f$ is also convex polynomial. \begin{corollary} Consider the problem~\eqref{eq-constrained-func-ineq-prob}, where $C=\re^n$, the objective function $f$ is proper and closed, and each $g_j$ is a convex polynomial.
-Further, assume that
+As a corollary of Theorem~\ref{thm-nonconvex-functional1}, we have the following result. \begin{corollary}[Nonconvex polynomial function with convex polynomial constraints] Consider the problem~\eqref{eq-constrained-func-ineq-prob}, where $C=\re^n$, the objective function $f$ is proper and closed, and each $g_j$ is a convex polynomial.
+Then, the problem has a finite optimal value and a solution exists if and only if